 By Karin Clark and Jim Gilbert

-- Contains step-by-step instructions and illustrations on the basics of drawing, designing, painting and carving in the Pacific Northwest Coast Native Indian art style.
+- Step-by-step instructions and illustrations on the basics of drawing, designing, painting and carving in the Pacific Northwest Coast Native Indian art

 - Over 300 black and white detailed illustrations and 32 photos enhance and clarify the straightforward instructions.